sinecoug/chauffeur_tracker/docs/overview/workflow.md

 # Chauffeur Tracker workflows

-The following key concepts reveals how the Chaffeur Tracker service works under the hood.
-You'll learn when and how to use the web service and the supported endpoints.
+The following key concepts reveal how the Chaffeur Tracker service works under the hood.

 ## The Chauffeur Tracker service